 Intro to housebreaking

-Another day one lesson and one that will last for a few weeks or months.
+Another day one lesson and one that will last for a few weeks or months is housebreaking.
 We introduce housebreaking day one by allowing the puppy to run around an enclosed area under close supervision.
 If you notice your puppy start to squat to go potty, say NO, grab the puppy and run him/her outside.
 If your puppy then goes potty outside, great!
 Praise the puppy saying, “Good Dog”.

-The thing to remember about housebreaking, is that your puppy should never be allowed to roam the house or a room without supervision.
+The thing to remember about housebreaking, is that your puppy should never be allowed to roam the house or even a room without supervision.
 The only way to housebreak a dog is for them to get caught in the middle of an accident.
 That is how they learn that what they are doing is not right.

 Learn more about housebreaking.